$G$-gerbes on perfectoid spaces: Centres of rigid groups

 \begin{defi} Let $G$ be a rigid group over $K$.
-The \emph{centre} of $G$ is a rigid subgroup $Z$ of $G$ such that for any finite extension $L/K$, the set $Z(L)$ of $L$-points of $Z$ consists of $g\in G(L)$ which acts trivially on $G_L\coloneqq G\times_{\Spa(K)}\Spa(L)$ by conjugation. \end{defi} \begin{prop} Let $G$ be a rigid group over $K$.
-Then the centre $Z$ of $G$ exists as a Zariski-closed subgroup of $G$. \end{prop} \begin{proof} For any complete non-archimedean field extension $L/K$, we denote by $G_L\coloneqq G\times_KL$.
-For any $L$-point $g\in G(L)$, we let
+The \emph{centre} of $G$ is a rigid Zariski-closed subgroup $Z$ of $G$ such that for any finite extension $L/K$, the set $Z(L)$ of $L$-points of $Z$ consists of $g\in G(L)$ which acts trivially on $G_L\coloneqq G\times_{\Spa(K)}\Spa(L)$ by conjugation. \end{defi} \begin{rema} The centre of $G$ is unique if it exists.
+Suppose $Z$ and $Z'$ are centres of $G$.
+Consider projections $Z \times_G Z' \to Z$ and $Z \times_G Z' \to Z'$.
+These two maps are isomorphisms on $L$-points for any finite extension $L$ of $K$, hence are isomorphisms since $Z,Z'$ and $Z \times_G Z'$ are rigid groups, and in particular separated and reduced. \end{rema}

+\begin{prop} Let $G$ be a rigid group over $K$.
+Then the centre $Z$ of $G$ exists. \end{prop} \begin{proof} Let $L/K$ be a finite Galois extension inside $\overline{K}$.
+For any $g \in G(L)$, we let